Debbie Does Dallas: Trademark

-New York's Pussycat Theater was enjoined in 1979 from showing the film by the Dallas Cowboy Cheerleaders under the Lanham Act, arguing that their uniforms were mimicked by the film's producers and used in advertising, infringing on their trademarks.
+New York's Pussycat Theater was enjoined in 1979 from showing the film by the Dallas Cowboys Cheerleaders under the Lanham Act, arguing that their uniforms were mimicked by the film's producers and used in advertising, infringing on their trademarks.
 The theater argued that uniforms are strictly functional items, but in affirming the lower court's decision, the United States Court of Appeals for the Second Circuit found that "[i]t is well established that, if the design of an item is nonfunctional and has acquired secondary meaning, the design may become a trademark even if the item itself is functional."
 The decision has been criticized on free speech grounds, but the Seventh Circuit has cited it for the proposition that "confusion about sponsorship or approval, even when the mark does not mislead consumers about the source of the goods," may be sufficient to state a claim under Lanham Act 43(a).

 Copyright

 When the film opened in October 1978, it was exhibited without a copyright notice.
 In 1979, rights-holder M & A Associates entered into an exclusive worldwide video distribution deal with VCX, whereby VCX agreed to pay M & A an advance and make royalty payments on each sale.
 Upon receiving a print of the film, VCX president Norman Arno contacted M & A president Arthur Weisberg to request copyright protection.
 Arno also retained the services of attorneys John Lappen and Peter Berger to combat unauthorized copying of the film.
 Before litigation could commence, VCX was required to add copyright notices to all copies of the film and file registration with the United States Copyright Office; however, VCX could not protect the rights by just adding a notice to the video cassette, since one also needed to be added to the theatrical prints.
 In 1981, Berger informed Weisberg of the need to add a copyright notice to the prints that had been sent to various theaters, but Weisberg refused.
 Both Lappen and Berger concluded the copyright had been lost, and in 1982, VCX terminated their contract with M & A and ceased making royalty payments, but continued to distribute the film.
-In 1987 M & A brought a case against VCX in the United States District Court for the Eastern District of Michigan for breach of contract.
+In 1987, M & A brought a case against VCX in the United States District Court for the Eastern District of Michigan for breach of contract.
 VCX argued that the contract was void due to M & A's failure to comply with the Copyright Act of 1976.
 The court found in favor of VCX, and the judge ruled that "Weisberg's actions had thrust the film irretrievably into the [United States] public domain."

 Obscenity

-In 1983, a court case in New York – United States v.
-Various Articles of Obscene Merchandise – found the film not to be obscene.
+In 1983, a court case in New York, United States v.
+Various Articles of Obscene Merchandise, found the film not to be obscene.

-The 1986 publication of the Meese Report contained graphic descriptions of the film's sex scenes and uncensored excerpts of dialogue, which may have contributed to the report becoming a best-seller.